Hardware-protected keys

 finish authenticationrequest over the secure channel.

-- The signed challenge is verified on the server side with the HW public key.
+- The signed challenge is verified server-side with the hardware-protected public key.

 # Supported devices